liu-dada/Nisi_1277/paper-related-R-codes/README.md

-It contains some important functions and plotting R codes:

-hr_Bootstrap.R function: using bootstrap methods to estimate 95% CI of hazard ratio;

-hr_Asymptotic.R function: using asymptotic methods to calculate 95% CI of hazard ratio;
+## Hazard Ratio Estimation and Plotting in R

+This folder contains essential R functions and plotting scripts for estimating hazard ratios (HR) and visualizing their confidence intervals (CI) using both bootstrap and asymptotic methods.
+These tools are designed for comparative analysis across different methods and gender-specific groups.

+### Functions

+1. hr_Bootstrap.R

+Description: Estimates the 95% confidence interval (CI) for hazard ratios using bootstrap methods.

+Usage: Apply this function when a non-parametric estimation of the hazard ratio CI is desired.

+2. hr_Asymptotic.R

+Description: Calculates the 95% confidence interval (CI) for hazard ratios using asymptotic methods.

+Usage: Use this function for parametric CI estimation based on large-sample properties.

+### Plotting Scripts

+3. plot_Bootstrap.R

-plot_Bootstrap.R: making hazard ratio plots for female and male from the output data of hr_Bootstrap();
+Description: Generates hazard ratio plots stratified by gender (female and male) using the output data from hr_Bootstrap().

+Usage: Ideal for visualizing bootstrap-based hazard ratio estimates and their confidence intervals.

+4. plot_Asymptotic.R

-plot_Asymptotic.R: making hazard ratio plots for female and male from the output data of hr_Asymptotic();
+Description: Creates hazard ratio plots stratified by gender (female and male) using the output data from hr_Asymptotic().

-plot_2methods.R: comparing the hazard ratio and corresponding CI's;
+Usage: Useful for visualizing asymptotic-based hazard ratio estimates and their confidence intervals.

-band_Bootstrap.R: making band plot from the output data of hr_Bootstrap();
+5. plot_2methods.R

+Description: Compares hazard ratios and their corresponding confidence intervals obtained from both bootstrap and asymptotic methods.

+Usage: Use this script to assess and compare the results from different estimation methods.

+6. band_Bootstrap.R

-band_Asymptotic.R: making band plot from the output data of hr_Asymptotic();
+Description: Produces a band plot from the bootstrap method's hazard ratio estimates.

+Usage: Visualize the range of bootstrap-based hazard ratio estimates over time or other dimensions.

+7. band_Asymptotic.R

+Description: Generates a band plot using the asymptotic method's hazard ratio estimates.

+Usage: Visualize the range of asymptotic-based hazard ratio estimates over time or other dimensions.